aerospike-community/tinkerbench/README.md

 ## Load Benchmark

+Requirements: To run this benchmark you must have Aerospike Graph Service running and connected to Aerospike.

+Instructions for using Aerolab to start up Aerospike Graph Service and Aerospike using Aerolab are at the bottom of the page.

 The load benchmark is a simple benchmark that does the following setup / benchmark process.

 ### Setup